About Jack's Kombucha - our story, team & ethos

-For our smaller micro batches, we tend to use a secondary fermentation process to produce carbonation and we love the light and natural fizz that this process gives.
-On our larger (still pretty small) batches, and with certain flavours, we really like the punch that carbonating with a carb stone can give a brew.
+For our smaller micro batches, we tend to use a secondary fermentation process to produce carbonation and we love the light, soft natural sparkle that this process gives.
+On our larger (still pretty small) batches, and with certain flavours, we really like the punch that a carb stone can give a brew.
 Balanced with the other elements of good production, we feel carbonation is an often overlooked aspect which gives each kombucha its individuality and is an important element when producing a live product.
 From delicately bubbly home brews to hard hitting commercial fizz monsters, kombucha is a never ending kaleidoscope of taste and drinking experience.

 THE (BREW) HOUSE THAT JACK BUILT